 “This reversal is resulting in an inability for rough sleepers to find hostel and supported housing accommodation that will take them off the streets.”

-Looked at within the context of more funding cuts falling on local authorities, it’s difficult to see how the brilliant charities, outreach workers, hostels and homeless centres – who take it largely on themselves to help some of society’s most vulnerable – can be supported in dealing with the challenges created by the Spice flooding Britain’s streets.
+Looked at within the context of more funding cuts falling on local authorities, it is difficult to see how the brilliant charities, outreach workers, hostels and homeless centres – who take it largely on themselves to help some of society’s most vulnerable people – can be supported in dealing with the challenges created by Spice on Britain’s streets.

-But, if the people and organisations – who are the only ones really working with those on the streets – are finding it increasingly difficult to help these people and are having to turn them away from the support that could begin to change their lives – where do they go to next?
+But, if the people and organisations – who are the only ones really working with those on the streets – are having to turn them away from the support that could begin to change their lives, where do they go to next?